What is the history of the Lake Erie Islands?

 The War of 1812

 Western Lake Erie and the surrounding land areas on Ohio, Michigan and Canadian Ontario were the scenes of skirmishes and battles during the War of 1812.
+None so famous as that fought by Commander Oliver Hazard Perry.
 The American cause suffered a series of humiliating defeats at the outset of the struggle.
 General William Hull’s invasion of Canada failed, and Hull, in disgrace, surrendered Detroit to the British in August 1812.
 The force under General James Winchester was annihilated at the River Raisin (Monroe, Michigan), in January 1813.
 British and Indian invasions of Ohio at Fort Meigs (Perrysburg) and at Fort Stephenson (Fremont) were repulsed in May and August.
 The turning point of the war in The Old Northwest came with Oliver Hazard Perry’s victory over the British fleet in the Battle of Lake Erie, 10 September 1813.
 The naval victory made it possible for General William Henry Harrison to invade Canada and defeat the British and Indians at the River Thames in October 1813.

 Put-in-Bay Harbor was used by Perry as a base of operations.
 From the Bass Islands he could quickly sail to Sandusky Bay for conferences with Harrison or scout the British forces at Fort Malden (Amherstburg, Ontario), in the Detroit River.
 When the men and ships were not so engages, there were training duties such as preparing the ships for actions and gunnery practice.
 The American fleet had sailed from Erie, Pennsylvania, on 12 August 1813 and arrived off Sandusky Bay on the sixteenth.
 Perry conferred with Generals Harrison and Lewis Cass regarding the next step to take in prosecuting the campaign.
 The British fleet under Captain Robert H. Barclay was sighted by a lookout in the masthead of Perry’s flagship, the brig Lawrence, at 5:00 a.m., Friday, 10 September 1813.
 The Battle of Lake Erie began at 11:45 a.m. and ended a few minutes after 3:00 p.m.
 British supremacy on the lake came to an end with the capture of the entire enemy fleet of six vessels.